 Being denied entry into Canada can be a disheartening and frustrating experience for individuals hoping to visit or immigrate.
 Whether it’s due to visa issues, criminal records, or other inadmissibility factors, being turned away at the border can evoke a mix of emotions, ranging from disappointment to confusion.
 The denial of entry can disrupt travel plans, separate loved ones, or hinder career opportunities.
 Understanding the reasons behind such refusals and exploring potential options to appeal becomes essential for those seeking entry into the diverse and vibrant country!

-Reasons Why You Can Be Denied Entry to Canada:
+Reasons You Could Be Inadmissible to Canada